 Visits 5, 7 and 9 mark the end of a double-blind treatment period.
-Should a participant experience a treatment failure during a treatment period, the treatment period will be extended, if necessary, such that $\geq$ 3 weeks elapse before the participant's cross-over/final visit.
+Should a participant experience a treatment failure during a treatment period, the treatment period will be extended, if necessary, such that ≥ 3 weeks elapse before the participant's cross-over/final visit.
 At the time of the cross-over/final visit, three weeks must have passed since the completion of treatment for treatment failure (open-label Asmanex® 220 mcg Twisthaler or open-label Asmanex® 200 mcg MDI, depending on device randomized to at Visit 3, two puffs, twice daily for 10 days).
 Whether a participant returns to the clinic for study medication (or it can be shipped) will depend on the amount of time between participant's last visit and 3-week washout date.
-See Extra Visit due to Washout and Study Medications discussion in this section for further details on whether participant needs to return to clinic for study medication (or it can be participant returns.
+See Extra Visit due to Washout and Study Medications discussion in this section for further details on whether participant needs to return to clinic for study medication (or it can be shipped), and what visit procedures should be performed when participant returns.